MPCGPU: Real-Time Nonlinear Model Predictive Control through Preconditioned Conjugate Gradient on the GPU: The MPCGPU Solver

 \subsection{Parallel Line Search}

-We leverage a parallel line search, computing all possible iterates for $\alpha \in \mathbb{A}$ in parallel and selecting the iterate with the best value according to its L1 merit function~\cite{Nocedal06}:

-This is allows MPCGPU to evaluate all possible line search iterates in the same amount of time as it would take the GPU to compute a single iterate under a standard backtracking implementation.
-Importantly, this approach not only reduces latency of this algorithmic step, but has also been shown to improve the convergence of NMPC on similar whole-body trajectory tracking problems~\cite{Plancher18}.
+We leverage a parallel line search, computing all possible iterates for $\alpha \in \mathbb{A}$ in parallel\footnote{In this work we use $\mathbb{A} = \left\{1,\frac{1}{2},\dotsi,\frac{1}{256}\right\}$, but any decaying set of fractional values can be used in practice.} and selecting the iterate with the best value according to its L1 merit function~\cite{Nocedal06}.
+This allows MPCGPU to evaluate all possible line search iterates in the same amount of time as it would take to compute a single iterate under a standard backtracking approach.
+Importantly, this not only reduces latency of this step, but has also been shown to improve the convergence of NMPC on similar whole-body trajectory tracking problems~\cite{Plancher18}.